zkotti/fun-in-lockdown/guide.md

 * [Playing cards](https://playingcards.io/): PlayingCards.io simply provides a synchronized card playspace.
 It's up to you to start the game, enforce rules, and determine the winner, just like a real deck of cards!
 * [Rento](https://playrento.com/): Rento is online multiplayer monopoly clone.
 The game is for 2 to 6 players and you can play it online versus friends, offline versus bots.
 In the game you trade lands, build houses, win auctions, go and most importantly - have fun.
 Your goal is to acquire monopoly and bankrupt the other players. (*Source: https://playrento.com/*)
 * [Pretend you 're xyzzy](https://pyx-1.pretendyoure.xyz/zy/game.jsp): Pretend You're Xyzzy is a Cards Against Humanity clone! *([github repo](https://github.com/ajanata/PretendYoureXyzzy))*
+* [Password](https://www.thegamegal.com/2017/11/10/password): The goal of this game is to get your partner to guess the password by giving him a one word and only one word clue.
+First, you divide yourselves into 2 teams and in each round one of the members from each team will be given a password.
+If your partner guesses the password then your team wins the points of the round, but if he doesn't, then it's the other team’s turn.
+If their team gets the password they get the points.
+If the other team also doesn’t get the word you get another try.
+So this goes on for 3 times till someone gets the password and then the next round starts.
+It's a really entertaining game to play with your friends. **Pro Tip**: Turn this into a drinking game and you'll maximize the fun!*([download it here](https://play.google.com/store/apps/details?id=in.androidmate.password_game))*

 ### Classic board games
 If you are stuck at home with your family or your roommate(s), you could try one of these fun board games: